Maximal Regularity for Evolution Equations Governed by Non-Autonomous Forms: Introduction

 on a bounded Lipschitz domain $\Omega$.
 Here $\partial_\nu$ denotes the normal derivative.
 Under appropriate assumptions on $\beta$ we prove {\it maximal regularity}, i.e., that the solution is in $\MR(H^1(\Omega),L^2(\Omega))$.
 This is of great importance if non-linear problems are considered.
 As an example we prove existence of a solution of the problem

 i.e., a quasilinear problem with non-autonomous Robin boundary conditions on a bounded Lipschitz domain $\Omega \subset \R^d$.
-It is here that we need well-posedness and maximal regularity of problem $\eqref{eq:CP_with_B}$ with multiplicative perturbation (of the form $Bg= \frac 1 {m(u(.))} g$).
+It is here that we need well-posedness and maximal regularity of problem $\eqref{eq:CP_with_B}$ with multiplicative perturbation (of the form $Bg= m(t, x, u(t), \nabla u(t)) g$).
 Previous results (see \cite{AC10}) did not allow non-autonomous boundary conditions.
+Finally, we also mention that our main result, Corollary \ref{corW}, with a suitable $B(t)$ is used in an essential way in \cite{ADK13} to prove a well-posedness result for an evolutionary problem on a network with time dependent transmission conditions.

 The paper is organized as follows.
-In Section 2 we put together preliminary results on operators associated with forms.
-Also Section 3 has preliminary character.
-We prove Lions' Riesz-Representation Theorem which will be used later.
-In Section 4 we prove that $\MR_\fra(H)$ is continuously imbedded into $C([0,T];V)$, and in Section 5 we finally prove maximal regularity in $H$.
-In Section 6 a series of examples concerning parabolic equations are given, where the main point concerns non-autonomous boundary conditions.
-A product rule for vector-valued one-dimensional Sobolev spaces is proved in the appendix.
+Section 2 has preliminary character and is devoted to estimates on operators associated with forms.
+In Section 3 we prove that multiplication by $\A^{1/2}(.)$ defines an isomorphism from $\MR_\fra(H)$ onto $\MR(V,V')$.
+This result is our main tool for the remainder of the paper.
+In the same section it is shown that $\MR_\fra(H)$ is continuously embedded into $C([0,T];V)$ and also compactly embedded into $L^2([0,T]; V)$ if in addition the embedding of $V$ in $H$ is compact.
+Our main result on well-posedness with maximal regularity in $H$ is established in Section 4.
+A series of examples concerning parabolic equations is given in Section 5, where the main point concerns non-autonomous boundary conditions.
+Several new mapping theorems for vector-valued one-dimensional (mixed) Sobolev spaces are proved in the appendix.